Emir Kusturica: Ethnic and religious identity

-Political views and public positions
+Views and public positions

+Serbian issues

 Kusturica was an early supporter of Ante Marković's Union of Reform Forces of Yugoslavia.

 At the 2007 parliamentary elections, he gave indirect support to Prime Minister Vojislav Koštunica and his center-right Democratic Party of Serbia.
 In 2007, he also supported the Serbian campaign Solidarity - Kosovo is Serbia, a campaign against the separation of Kosovo.

+As an outspoken environmentalist, Kusturica is a stanch opponent of the lithium mining in Serbia.

+Because of this and his support of the anti-corruption students' protests, Kusturica is under constant attacks by the pro-government media in Serbia.

+Roman Polanski

 In 2009, Kusturica signed a petition in support of director Roman Polanski following his arrest in relation to his 1977 sexual abuse charges, who had been detained while traveling to a film festival, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

+Putin and Russia

 Regarding President of Russia, Vladimir Putin, he said in 2012: "If I was English I would be very much against Putin.
 If I was American I would even fight with him, but if I was Russian I would vote for him".
 Kusturica was present at the Kremlin for Putin's third inauguration as president in May 2012.
 He has expressed support for the 2014 Russian annexation of Crimea.

-Kusturica was awarded the Order of St. Sava, First Class, for his "selfless care and presentation of the Serbian nation in the world", on 12 May 2012.
 On 4 November 2016 he received the Order of Friendship from Vladimir Putin in Moscow.
 He communicated in Russian at the event.

 In April 2022, Kusturica signed a petition calling for Serbia not to impose sanctions on Russia after it invaded Ukraine, with the petition reportedly arguing that alliance between the Russian and Serbian people is the only guarantee for maintaining Serbia's territorial integrity.